ICNC Translations Program

 • There can be an entire technique of struggle based on nonviolent methods that can challenge even violent adversaries.

-We have developed a list of 159 key terms that are prevalent in English-language civil resistance literature, which we provide to translators with whom we work.
-We have fully or partially translated this list into:
+We have published a glossary of over 150 key terms that are prevalent in English-language civil resistance literature, which we ask translators to refer to in their work.
+We have fully or partially translated this list of key terms into:

 This list of translated key terms is the foundation for conducting accurate translations in this field, so our preference is to standardize all key terms in a language before proceeding with any new translations in that language.
 Over time, we will translate our standardized list of key terms into an increasing number of languages, and we will make such translated lists publicly available on our website.